fastruby/blog/_posts/2020-10-27-best-ec2-instance-for-rails-apps.md

 ## I Don't Believe You

 Not convinced?
 That's fair.
 Hey, did you know [all my code is public?](https://github.com/noahgibbs/rails_ruby_bench).
 You can [read the docs to run it yourself](https://engineering.appfolio.com/appfolio-engineering/2019/11/28/how-do-i-use-rails-ruby-bench) and/or [give me a holler](https://twitter.com/codefolio) if you'd like to re-run for yourself, maybe with more instances, and see how well my results replicate for you.
 I'd happily show you exactly how I did this and all the code is already online.
 [So is my data](https://codefol.io/links/ec2_inst_types_full_data.tar.bz2), which is cheaper than renting your own EC2 instances.

+## By the Way...

+Looking for more on performance?
+The [FastRuby blog has a tag for that](https://www.fastruby.io/blog/tags/performance)...